What Guest Blogging and Blogger Outreach Are Actually About

 Many SEOs apparently assume that guest blogging is a drop in and disappear tactic to get a few quick links.
 The contrary the case.

-I am still in contact with some of the people who did a guest here back in 2007 during the heydays of SEO 2.0.
+I am still connected with some of the people who did a guest here back in 2007 during the heydays of SEO 2.0!